 If you’ve spent any time in hilly areas, you’ve probably seen warning signs advising you not to ride your brakes on those lengthy descents.
-But what’s really going on with your car, and what are the hidden dangers of riding your brakes?
+Some signs may even suggest using a lower gear.
+Those warning signs aren’t just for the big rigs, they also apply to passenger vehicles.
+You’ve probably heard that riding your brakes is bad but what’s really going on with your car, and what are the hidden dangers of riding your brakes?

 The Modern Brake System

-There are two types of brakes found on today’s passenger vehicles, caliper and drum.
-The same basic operational principles apply to both: when the brake pedal is pressed, fluid is sent to pressurize a mechanism (caliper or slave cylinder), which in turn squeezes or pushes a friction material (pads or shoes) against a metal component attached to the axle (rotor or drum).
+There are two types of brake designs found on today’s passenger vehicles, disc and drum.
+The same basic operational principles apply to both: when the brake pedal is pressed, fluid is sent to pressurize a mechanism (caliper or wheel cylinder), which in turn squeezes or pushes a friction material (pads or shoes) against a metal component attached to the axle (rotor or drum).
+A small amount of friction material is worn off of the pad or shoe and shed as brake dust.
 When enough pressure is applied, the vehicle slows and/or stops.
 A tremendous amount of friction is involved in stopping something as heavy as a moving vehicle, and the biggest byproduct of this process is heat.

-Under normal driving conditions, this heat is able to dissipate as air moves over the rotors or drums, but riding your brakes puts the pads, or shoes, in constant contact with this metal surface.
+Under normal driving conditions, this heat is able to dissipate as air moves over the rotors or drums whenever the brakes are not engaged.
+Most brake rotors and drums are finned to help dissipate heat.
+But riding your brakes during a long downhill drive puts the pads, or shoes, in constant contact with this metal surface.
 Even if the brakes aren’t fully applied, this constant friction builds heat around the surrounding components without getting a chance to cool down.

 Short Term Risks